 Indeed the section on “God’s Plan for Marriage and the Family” sadly fails to ask what the Scriptures teach about “family” but rather presumes an answer to that question by beginning and basing everything on marriage.
 Whilst biblical teaching about marriage is undoubtedly (as the document understands) founded on Genesis 2, that is not true for biblical teaching about family.
 The assumption that marriage + children produced by that marriage = family is a modern Western assumption that was not shared by the authors of Scripture.

-As I explained briefly in my paper for the NZ Christian Network (in 2006 ) “Families in the Bible” there is no word or expression in either biblical Hebrew or Greek for the nuclear family.
+As I explained briefly in my paper for the NZ Christian Network (in 2006 ) “Families in the Bible” [No longer available there, but can be accessed here] there is no word or expression in either biblical Hebrew or Greek for the nuclear family.
 Indeed the words and phrases which get translated “family” in both Testaments refer to something broader (in the present including a wider range of relatives, uncles, aunts, cousins etc. not just mother, father and their children) and deeper (including ancestors and perhaps descendants e.g. “David’s family”).
 The exercise of looking for the word “family” in English Bibles, and then examining the Hebrew and Greek expressions thus translated, makes it abundantly clear that the writers of Scripture had no conception of (or at least had no interest in talking about) nuclear families.
 When Scripture talks about family it is always the extended family that is in view.
 Any talk of nuclear families is a modern overlay on the Bible.

 Beyond that, once we examine the families that the Bible actually describes, we soon discover that they are not merely extended, they are messy.
 Blended families are not a new phenomenon, just look at the Patriarchs.